 OS X programming and the whole "Apple way of doing things" was a very unusual thing to me at the beginning.
 I think it took me several attempts until I was … well … in it.
 But once I was, boy was I in it.
 I grew to enjoy the development pattern, how everything connected to everything.
 It felt a bit too loose at first, but it soon started to make sense - and a lot of it at that.
 In 2012 I started work on SnappyApp - among other macOS projects - and soon dove into the finer points of the Apple SDKs.

 I grew to like it and became quite apt at it.
 At least that what I like to think.

 It's all just concatenating strings.
 Quickly.

 I still had the problem of typing dollar signs in Objective-C and square brackets in PHP.
 It was starting to get pretty annoying and, frankly, counter-productive.
-Call me crazy but I really liked Objective-C - verbosity, endless sequences of nested square brackets and all: to me it made sense.
+Call me crazy but I really liked Objective-C - verbosity, including the endless sequences of nested square brackets and all.
+To me it made sense.
 It still does.
-I wanted to be able to make web-pages with it.
-But there was nothing quite like what I had in mind ... out there.
+I wanted to be able to make websites with it.
+But there was nothing quite like what I had in mind out there.

 Back in the pile!

 It's now mid 2013 and I had just moved to Copenhagen, as a freelancer.
 In my "limitless genius" I had failed to consider the fact that the whole of Denmark was on vacation and that no-one was in the mood for discussing new projects, not seriously.
 I remember one of the first meetings with one of my future clients:

 "So, when should we have our next meeting?"

 "Let me check ...
 September 8th?".
 We were somewhere in late June.